argennof/CloudDetectionPRISMA/README.md

       $ git clone https://github.com/argennof/CloudDetectionPRISMA

   ```
 Alternative you can download the zip.
-Please make sure to rename the directory as: ``CloudDetectionPRISMA`` after unzip the files.
+Please make sure to rename the directory as: ``prisma_cloud_mask`` after unzip the files.

 # Run the scripts